enigmampc/tendermint/docs/core/running-in-production.md

 key-value database.
 If you want maximal performance, it may be best to install the real C-implementation of LevelDB and compile CometBFT to use that using `make build COMETBFT_BUILD_OPTIONS=cleveldb`.
-See the [install instructions](../introduction/install.md) for details.
+See the [install instructions](../guides/install.md) for details.

 CometBFT keeps multiple distinct databases in the `$CMTHOME/data`:

 - `blockstore.db`: Keeps the entire blockchain - stores blocks,
   block commits, and block meta data, each indexed by height.
 Used to sync new peers.
-- `evidence.db`: Stores all verified evidence of misbehaviour.
+- `evidence.db`: Stores all verified evidence of misbehavior.
 - `state.db`: Stores the current blockchain state (ie. height, validators, consensus params).
 Only grows if consensus params or validators change.
 Also used to temporarily store intermediate results during block processing.